-The purpose of this section is to describe how dose forms are defined for PhPID generation according to the ISO standards (ISO 11616 and ISO 11239) using a set of global dose form attributes based on terminology from EDQM, regardless of regional dose form terminology, and how these global dose form attributes can be used as a centrally maintained dose form terminology for global IDMP implementation.
+The purpose of this section is to describe how dose forms are defined for PhPID generation according to the ISO standards (ISO 11616 and ISO 11239) using a set of global dose form attributes based on terminology from EDQM, regardless of regional dose form terminology.
+These global dose form attributes can be used as a centrally maintained dose form terminology for global IDMP implementation.

-The business rules on global dose form attributes are intended to provide a set of guidelines for indexing dose forms of medicinal products using the four global dose form attributes to harmonise information to ensure consistent global PhPID construction.
+The business rules on global dose form attributes are intended to provide a set of guidelines for indexing dose forms of medicinal products using the four global dose form attributes to harmonise information and ensure consistent Global PhPID construction.